react-native-webview/react-native-webview/docs/Custom-Android.md

 You can trigger the event in your web view client.
 You can hook existing handlers if your events are based on them.

-You should refer to [RNCWebViewManager.java](https://github.com/react-native-community/react-native-webview/blob/master/android/src/main/java/com/reactnativecommunity/webview/RNCWebViewManager.java) in the react-native-webview codebase to see what handlers are available and how they are implemented.
+You should refer to [RNCWebViewManager.java](https://github.com/react-native-community/webview/blob/master/android/src/main/java/com/reactnativecommunity/webview/RNCWebViewManager.java) in the webview codebase to see what handlers are available and how they are implemented.
 You can extend any methods here to provide extra functionality.

 ```java
 public class NavigationCompletedEvent extends Event<NavigationCompletedEvent> {